Tree House Plans

 It is a wonder that none of us were injured either in the construction, or the enjoying phase as we encountered more than a few mishaps.

 This makeshift ensemble that passed as a treehouse lasted all of a few months of a summer between grade school sessions.
-A combination of unstable construction, and our boredom of going in the treehouse, spelled it’s inevitable doom.
+A combination of unstable construction, too much needed maintenance, and our boredom of going in the treehouse, spelled it’s inevitable doom.

 We would have to pass the time again by playing baseball at Fred’s field, or playing pinball at the local bowling alley, if we were able to scrounge up some change.